Cell phone companies offer two payment models for service—postpaid and prepaid. You will need to decide which option is best for you.

 Large deposits are usually required, especially for those without Social Security numbers.
 This deposit is normally refunded at some point (this varies by phone service provider).

 Can I use a phone I have purchased in another country?

 Often, yes.
 Make sure the phone is GSM-enabled (Global System for Mobile Communications), and “unlocked” (the SIM card can be removed and replaced and is not tied to a specific carrier).

 Prepaid cell phone service

-Once you have used the minutes you purchased, you need to buy more to be able to keep using your phone continuously.
+Once you have used the minutes or data you purchased, you need to buy more to be able to keep using your phone continuously.
 This option does not typically require a credit check or a deposit.